 In introducing his book jackson notes that “it is very essential that every race should possess a correct knowledge of its own past history.

-Unmistakably Black: Sculpture and Paintings From The World's First Civilisation Egypt OnlyPomegranate Publishing - Sculpture and paintings of the ancient Egyptians that are rarely seen in textbooks.
+Unmistakably Black: Sculpture and Paintings From The World's First Civilisation Egypt OnlyPomegranate Publishing #ad - Unmistakably Black: Sculpture and Paintings From The World's First Civilisation Egypt Only #ad - Sculpture and paintings of the ancient Egyptians that are rarely seen in textbooks.
 From the world's first civilisation and they are unmistakably Black!
 They are shown with a no-nonsense commentary from anthro-photo-journalist Anu M'Bantu.

 They are not recognized as Jews by the greater Jewish community.
 Abernethy, A. M. Ph.
 D. Arthur T. Many choose to identify themselves as Hebrew Israelites or Black Hebrews rather than Jews in order to indicate their claimed historic connections.
 Black hebrews adhere in varying degrees to the religious beliefs and practices of both Christianity and Judaism.